Pastoral Counselor ordained Elder/Minister Ambassador at Alpha 7 Ministries M.A.Christian Clinical Counseling &Certified in CreationTherapy

 My Mother was born in the early 1900’s and that was the thing to do way back then for a girl child.
 Especially since, as God's child and her only daughter I should always look my best!
 Not to impress but because it was important that I was raised to be a lady among many brothers.
 I was especially elated that she spent many hours laboring at her much lavished Singer Sewing machine fabricating me a plethora of uniquely designed everyday dresses.

 When school started there was one dress for each day of the week.
+She also made me matching bloomers to wear over my under garments.
 I can remember her up and about praying & sewing more nights than I remember her sleeping and resting making more dresses all throughout the year.
 I received my first pair of genuine cultured pearls at (8) eight years old.
 I remember going shopping for a double breasted wool & camel hair coat and accessories for each winter.
 She even had a particular shoe salesperson that would fit my narrow feet for white leather oxfords and patent leather dress shoes at Sommer & Kaufman each semester for school.
 It was not so much the clothes but the care, concern & love.
 I am forever thankful for the parents the Lord blessed me with.

 I was a part of the academic Gifted and Talented Program throughout school.
 I am comfortable in the background, sidelines or the forefront.
 My Mother had me to also start partaking extra Lux Lab classes to learn Photography and Classical Piano in elementary school.
 I now realize the many sacrifices my Mother made for me and the love my parents had for me...
 My mother instilled perseverance within me and an ever increasing LOVE for the LORD.
 I was taught it was more important what GOD knows about us rather than what others think?
+That I should feel comfortable in the presence of whomever.
 This was my legacy.
 Coming from humble endearing beginnings makes you really appreciate the preciousness of time.

 Time in fact is really a precious priceless gift.